 Possible candidates for the Slate Captain role include Director of Operations, Associate or Senior Director, or an Admissions Coordinator.

-Other essential staff will be involved at key moments during an implementation, including leadership and IT staff, but the Slate Captains will ultimately make decisions and build out the process.
-It is important to carefully plan and delegate projects throughout implementation.
+Other essential staff are involved at key moments during implementation, including leadership and IT staff, but the Slate Captains ultimately make decisions and build out the process.

 Much like an admissions office itself, Slate is an integrated system.
 And as such, different team members may be asked to support particular phases during the transition to Slate.
 Potential roles in Slate and the associated team members are outlined below: